argoproj/argo-workflows/docs/metrics.md

                 - name: random_int_step_histogram
                   help: "Value of the int emitted by random-int at step level"
                   histogram:
-                    bins:                                                       # Bins must be defined for histogram metrics
+                    buckets:                                                       # Bins must be defined for histogram metrics
                       - 2.01                                                    # and are part of the metric descriptor.
                       - 4.01                                                    # All metrics in this series MUST have the
-                      - 6.01                                                    # same bins.
+                      - 6.01                                                    # same buckets.
                       - 8.01
                       - 10.01
                     value: "{{task.outputs.parameters.rand-int-value}}"         # References itself for its output (see variables doc)